2nsv/Lab-Management-System/README.md

 # 📌 Lab Management System Database

 ## 📖 Overview
 This project is a relational database system designed using Oracle SQL to manage a laboratory workflow.

+It handles:
+- Patients
+- Lab tests
+- Orders
+- Employees
+- Payments

-It handles patients, lab tests, orders, employees, and payments with full relationships and constraints.
+with full relationships and constraints.

 ---

-## Database Purpose
+## 🧠 Database Purpose
-The system simulates a real-world lab environment where:
+The system simulates a real-world laboratory environment where:

 - Patients place lab orders
 - Tests are assigned to employees
 - Payments are tracked per order